 - If depth of field is more important and you don’t need to worry too much about subject movement, use aperture priority.

 - If you need to ensure that you either freeze movement or capture it as a blur, use shutter priority.

 Some photographers use aperture priority all the time, others use it occasionally.
 Some use shutter priority all the time.
 However, some professional photographers stick to manual mode only.
 It all depends on what you’re photographing.

 If photographing with off camera flash, manual mode is essential.
 So when this is the case, professional photographers wouldn’t use either aperture priority or shutter priority.

 Last word on aperture priority vs shutter priority

-So, while manual mode is not essential all the time, do yourself a favour and learn manual mode, as well as aperture priority and shutter priority modes so that your creativity is not limited by your knowledge.
+So, while manual mode is not essential all the time, do yourself a favor and learn manual mode, as well as aperture priority and shutter priority modes so that your creativity isn’t limited by your knowledge.

 It’s not a matter of aperture priority vs shutter priority.
 Learn both and use both when needed.
 Plus manual mode.
 Definitely learn that too.